anetobradley/energy_flex/01-ActivityModel/README.md

 ### Phase 2

 > In **Phase 2** the data is used to model a synthetic representation of all individuals in a study area.

-The model will be built on the SPENSER (a spatial MSM for Great Britain) framework.
-The synthetic individuals will be imbued with socio-demographic characteristics and, importantly, information about how they spend their time during a ‘normal’ day.
+* The model will be built on the SPENSER (a spatial MSM for Great Britain) framework.
+* The synthetic individuals will be imbued with socio-demographic characteristics and, importantly, information about how they spend their time during a ‘normal’ day.

+### Phase 3

+> In **Phase 3** the synthetic population will be connect with households.

+* This model will enable us to test hypotheses about variations in energy demand and their relationship with household composition and their socio-economic-demographic features.